ibm-cloud-docs/vmwaresolutions/services/managing_ices.md

 # IBM Cloud Expert Services
 {: #managing_ices}

-{{site.data.keyword.cloud}} Expert Services can help you modernize and deploy your business in a flexible and secure platform by adopting VMware on {{site.data.keyword.cloud_notm}}.
+{{site.data.keyword.cloud}} Expert Services can help you modernize and deploy your business in a flexible and secure platform by adopting VMware® on {{site.data.keyword.cloud_notm}}.
 By engaging Expert Services, you can accelerate your time to value.

 {{site.data.keyword.cloud_notm}} Expert Services is a suite of service offerings that are designed to guide you to deploy, migrate, and maintain your own {{site.data.keyword.cloud_notm}} solution from planning to modernization, or any stage in between.
 The Expert Services team reviews your infrastructure needs in five phases: Discover, Learn, Plan, Build, and Operate.